Online Master of Engineering Courses

 Translation of laboratory developments to improve biomedical and clinical research and patient care.
 Interdisciplinary and team communication.
 Evaluation of technology and research planning with clinical and engineering perspectives.
 Discussing clinical situations, shadowing clinicians, attending Grand Rounds and Morbidity-Mortality conferences.
 Validation study design.
 Regulatory/oversight organization.
 Protocol design and informed consent for Institutional Review Board (IRB) approval.
 NIH requirements for human subject research.
 Special project reports to produce IRB protocol or NIH-style proposal.

 EBME 451 Cellular and Molecular Physiology

 This course covers cellular and molecular basics for graduate students with little or no prior biology background.
 The emphasis of EBME 451 is on the molecular and cellular mechanisms underlying physiological processes.
-Structure-function relationships will be addressed throughout the course.
+Structure-function relationship will be addressed throughout the course.
 The primary goal of the course is to develop understanding of the principles of the physiological processes at molecular and cellular level and to promote independent thinking and ability to solve unfamiliar problems.
 This course is no longer a core course of the Biomedical Engineering graduate curriculum but serves as a fundamentals course to prepare students for the graduate cellular and molecular physiology core.

 EBME 471 Principles of Medical Device Design and Innovation